Encouraging Excellence, Supporting Success in Research

 At the University of Lincoln, postgraduate students are an integral part of our research community.
 They work alongside talented academics and researchers from around the world, contributing to our growing reputation for internationally excellent research.

-There are opportunites to get involved in exciting research projects by applying for a studentship.
+There are opportunities to get involved in exciting research projects by applying for a studentship.
 The University offers a range of studentships including funded and part-funded opportunities, please refer to the current studentships information below.

 The Lincoln Higher Education Research Institute (LHERI) is committed to the study of Higher Education as a complex, dynamic, and emerging field, with a particular emphasis on impact evaluation, the scholarship of teaching and learning, the quality of the student experience, and student engagement.